What is TEP?

 TEP is a mixture of individual and small focus groups supported by a skilled Youth Engagement Worker.
 TEP operates with scheduled and flexible engagements.

-The duration of the program is tailored to best meet the needs of each individual student, with the core vision of setting the student up for future success TEP operates around four key elements of engagement:
+The duration of the program is tailored to best meet the needs of each student.
+With the core vision of setting the student up for future success TEP operates around four key elements of engagement: